(Last Updated on : 15/11/2019)

 , hence named shruti.
 Scholars believed that Vedic Literature originates long before the literary tradition started in India.
 However the oldest text, Rig-Veda has been traced back to the 11th century.
 The Vedic literature consists of the Vedas, Upanishads

 , Sutras, Upavedas, Shastras and Puranas

-The Vedas can be classified into categories of texts, traditionally- the Samhitas (mantras), Brahmanas, Aryanyak and Upanishads.
+The Vedas can be classified into categories of texts, traditionally the Samhitas or mantras, Brahmans, Aryanyak and Upanishads.
 The Vedas, as often termed as the Sutra literature can also be classified into Shrautasutras and Grahyasutras.

 The Vedic Samhitas or the Mantras are mainly the metric texts and there are four Vedic samhitas- Rig Veda

 , Sama Veda